shawnweisfeld/dallasgivecamphandbook/docs/dev.md

 #### Divi Navigation
 I typically use the navigation features in Divi.
 It will look at your pages and automatically generate the menues.
 The benefit of this technique is that your navigation will match the layout of the pages section in your WordPress admin dashboard.

-- Go to “Divi” | “Theme options” | “Navigation”
+- Go to “Divi”,  “Theme options”, “Navigation”
 - More Info: https://www.elegantthemes.com/documentation/divi/theme-options/
 - You can control the page hierarchy using the "Parent" feature and ordering using the "order" feature
   - For example on the DallasGiveCamp.org website, we have a "Sponsors" page and underneath it there are pages that list the sponsors for each year.